ActiveThis profile is actively maintained

 Share this page:

-About TTP Kostolac Unit B3
+About Kostolac B3 coal power plant

-The government of Serbia has ordered the construction of a new 350MW unit at the already existing Kostolac lignite power plant.
-This will increase the capacity of the already existing units Kostolac A1, A2, B1 and B2.
-The lignite coal power plant currently has the Drmno and Cirikovac open cast mines at its operational site.
+The government of Serbia has ordered the construction of a new 350MW unit at the already existing Kostolac coal power plant.
+This will increase the capacity of the existing units Kostolac A1, A2, B1 and B2.
+The coal power plant currently has the Drmno and Cirikovac open cast mines at its operational site.
 The development of a thirth unit at Kostolac will also entail an extension of the Drmno mine by raising its production levels from the current level of 8 million tons per year to 12 million tons per year.
-The construction of a third unit at Kostolac is part of the Serbian national energy strategy and unit B3 should be connected to the power grid in December 2019.
+The construction of a third unit at Kostolac is part of the Serbian national energy strategy, unit B3 should be connected to the power grid in December 2019.

-Serbia, as a candidate for accession to the European Union and as a member of the EU Energy Community is obliged to increase its energy sufficiency and reach a renewable energy target of 27% by the year 2020.
-The construction of the B3 unit at Kostolac will introduce a super-critical steam power generation techonology, which will yield a net efficiency of 40.8%, a higher percentage than the 33.5% net efficiency of conventional lignite power plants in Serbia (source).
+Serbia, as a candidate for accession to the European Union and as a member of the EU Energy Community, is obliged to increase its energy sufficiency and reach a renewable energy target of 27% by the year 2020.
+The construction of the B3 unit at Kostolac will introduce a super-critical steam power generation techonology, which will yield a net efficiency of 40.8%, a higher percentage than the 33.5% net efficiency of conventional lignite power plants in Serbia (Nama-database).

 What must happen

-Banks and financial institutions should avoid investing in the construction of TTP Kostolac B3 and the extension of the Drmno open cast mine.
+Banks and financial institutions should avoid investing in the construction of Kostolac B3 and the extension of the Drmno open cast mine.

 For the expansion of the Drmno mine, no environmental impact assessment has been carried out at this time.
 It is likely that for the expansion as well as for the construction of the required infrastructure farmland will be expropriated and a railway will go through the nearby village which may require resettlement.

-The UN Espoo convention stipulates that any thermal power station or combustion installations with a heat output of 300 MW or more could have transboundary implications and should therefore undergo an extensive environmental impact assessment in the potentially affected neighbouring countries.
+The UN Espoo convention stipulates that any thermal power station or combustion installation with a heat output of 300 MW or more could have transboundary implications and should therefore undergo an extensive environmental impact assessment in the potentially affected neighbouring countries.
 In the case of Kostolac this would be Romania, which according to a request for information to the Romanian ministry of environment and climate change by Bankwatch Romania in March 2014 has not happened.
 Under the Espoo convention, the Romanian public have to be given a chance to take part in the environmental assessment procedures, as all information regarding the planned construction of Kostolac was only ever published in Serbian the Romanian public has not been given this chance.

 Serbia is prone to natural disasters, including such which will only be exacerbated by climate change; floods, droughts and forest fires.
 Floods in May 2014 which claimed several lives in Bosnia and Serbia and which also threathened the Nikola Tesla power plant, Serbia's largest plant.
 The floods also caused a nearby coal mine to be flooded already decreasing plant capacity.
 The clean up for such -increasing- extreme weather events are only increasing, Serbia should invest in renewable energy rather than infrastructure vulnerable to natural disasters.
 Building a new unit at the lignite power plant both contributes immensily to climate change and it will not contribute to a stable electricity supply for Serbia.